About the course

 Entry requirements for entry in 2022-23

 As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications:

-However, entrance is very competitive and most successful applicants have a first-class degree or equivalent international qualification.
+However, entrance is very competitive and many successful applicants have a first-class degree or equivalent international qualification.